Toyota Tercel: Fourth generation (L40; 1990)

 Toyota introduced the fourth generation Tercel in September 1990, as either a three-door hatchback or as a sedan with either two or four doors.
-In the North American markets it was powered by either a 1.5 L 3E-E 4-cylinder engine producing 82 hp at 5,200 rpm (and 89 lbft of torque at 4,400 rpm) or a 1.5-litre 5E-FE 16-valve DOHC 4-cylinder engine producing 110 hp.
+In the North American markets it was powered by either a 1.5 L 3E-E four-cylinder engine producing 82 hp at 5,200 rpm and 89 lbft of torque at 4,400 rpm, or a 1.5-litre 5E-FE 16-valve DOHC 4-cylinder engine producing 110 hp.
 The hatchback was not offered in North America, while the two-door sedan was not sold in any market outside of the US and Canada.
+The rear of the hatchback had an unusual, rounded design, with a large wraparound windshield which was curved in three dimensions.

-In Japan, the Tercel was also offered in 4WD versions.
-Hatchback models were VC, Joinus and Avenue.
-Trim levels for the sedan were VE, VX and VZ.
-The VZ is powered by a 5E-FHE engine.
+The Tercel 3-door hatchback was offered in VC, VS, VZ, Joinus and Avenue trim levels.
+Model grades for the sedan were Joinus, Avenue, VE, VX and VZ.
+The top-of-the-line VZ is powered by a 5E-FHE engine.
+The Joinus hatchback and sedan, Avenue and VX sedan were also offered with 1.5-litre 1N diesel engine.
+The 4WD models were available as Joinus and VS hatchbacks, as well as the Avenue and VX sedans.
+4WD models were all powered by the 1.5-liter 5E-FE engine.
 The higher level Japanese sedans have different tail lights and a better-equipped interior than the export models.
+This was the first Tercel to offer anti-lock brakes.